 - Came from qualifying to win her first WTA title in Kuala Lumpur in March 2017

 - Cracked the top 100 on 6 March 2017, at world No.92

 - Won her second WTA title at the Nottingham Open in June 2018

-- Career goal is to achieve a top 10 ranking
+- Career goal was to achieve a top-10 ranking

 - Favourite shot is the forehand and favourite surface is grass